alphagov/transformation-dashboard/_posts/2000-01-24-book-prison-visit.markdown

     1.5 million prison visits booked online every year

-status: "public-beta"
+status: "live"
-status-strapline: "In beta.
-Service is in use in 95 Category B prisons, including Youth and Women’s and the team is preparing to take the service live."
+status-strapline: "Live.
+Service is in use in 95 Category B prisons, including Youth and Women’s."

 videos: